Last Updated on

 - 20 Steps To Make Your Drawing More Realistic

 The smallest details will be beneficial for them, even if they seem elementary to you.

-If the reader is an intermediate artist, they skim over what they already know and focus on the new material.
+If the reader is an intermediate artist, they will skim over what they already know and focus on the new material.

-You will want to develop a structure for your posts.
-You will notice that depending on the type of post you are writing; you will need to develop a different structure for each.
+Develop a structure for your posts.
+You will notice that depending on the type of post you are writing, you will need to develop a different structure for each.

-When you develop a structure for your posts, you will be making a better reading experience for your loyal followers.
+Structured posts will make a better reading experience for your loyal followers.
 They will get used to your style and look forward to your future posts.

-List post structure example:
+list post example:

 This is an example of how you could structure your list posts.
 It contains all of the important sections that you win need for your list posts.

 The intro paragraph is something that catches the reader’s attention and will describe what the reader should expect in the post.